feydk/PastureSeed/README.md

 # PastureSeed
 Inspired by the item of the same name in the Botania mod.

-Craft the seed by surrounding one bone meal with seeds.
+## What it does
-Right click the pasture seed on a dirt block and watch the surrounding dirt blocks (in a radius of 3 blocks horizontally and 1 vertically) change to grass.
-Which blocks are transformed is random.
-Coarse dirt and podzol will not be changed.
+Right clicking the pasture seed on a dirt block will turn patches of surrounding dirt into grass blocks.
+It works in a horizontal radius of 3 and vertical radius of 1, selecting random blocks within that range to transform.

+Coarse dirt and podzol (subtypes of dirt) will not be changed.

+## Crafting
+Craft the pasture seed by surrounding a piece of bone meal with regular seeds (wheat seeds) in a 3x3 crafting grid.